B. Ruby Rich

-B. Ruby Rich is an American scholar; critic of independent, Latin American, documentary, feminist, and queer films; and a professor emerita of Film & Digital Media and Social Documentation at UC Santa Cruz.
-Among her many contributions, she is known for coining the term "New Queer Cinema".
+B. Ruby Rich is an American scholar; critic of independent, Latin American, documentary, feminist, and queer films; and a professor emeritus of film and digital media at UC Santa Cruz.
+Among her many contributions, she is known for coining the term "new queer cinema".
 She is currently the editor of Film Quarterly, a scholarly film journal published by University of California Press.

-Career
+Life and career

-Rich began her career in film exhibition as co-founder of the Woods Hole Film Society.
+Rich began her career in film exhibition as co-founder of a film society in Woods Hole, Massachusetts.
 In 1973, she became associate director of what is now the Gene Siskel Film Center at the Art Institute of Chicago.
 After working as film critic for the Chicago Reader, she moved to New York City to become the director of the film program for the New York State Council on the Arts, where she worked for a decade.
-While living in New York City, she began writing for the Village Voice.
-She then moved to San Francisco, where she began teaching, first at the University of California, Berkeley, and then at UC Santa Cruz.
-As Professor of Film and Digital Media there, she helped to build the Social Documentation graduate program.
+While living in New York City, she began writing for The Village Voice.
+She then moved to San Francisco, where she began teaching, first at the University of California, Berkeley, and then at UC Santa Cruz in 2004.
+As professor of film and digital media there, she helped to build the Social Documentation graduate program.

+Rich was an early member of the selection committee at Sundance Film Festival, served as an international programmer at Toronto International Film Festival in 2002, was guest director of Telluride Film Festival in 1996, and appears regularly at Provincetown International Film Festival.
+Her film reviews in major national publications and her commentary on public broadcasting programs such as All Things Considered have led to her being characterized as a central figure in cinema studies.
+In 2017, the Barbican hosted a season of films and talks to commemorate her career as a film critic, academic, and curator.

+Rich is now professor emeritus at UC Santa Cruz, and lives in San Francisco and Paris.